Projector

 around ActiveRecord

 .
-Reason for the extra abstraction is performance during migration of Projectors.
+The reason for the extra abstraction is performance during migration of Projectors.

 is used to speed up bulk inserting.